 Your target audience is a group of consumers who are the most likely to engage with your products.
 It’s important to define your target audience early on when you’re creating advertisements.
 This is so that you’re not wasting effort or budget showing ads to people who aren’t interested in your products.
-One way to determine your target audience is to create buyer personas based off of your previous customers.
+One way to determine your target audience is to create buyer personas based on your previous customers.
 For the best results, try testing your target audience with different Facebook audiences to see which performs better.

 16. Lookalike audience

 A lookalike audience is an audience made based on people who have previously purchased, added to cart, or viewed your store’s content.
 These audiences are helpful in defining your top of funnel prospecting audience more precisely.
-For beginners we suggest building one lookalike audience and one interest based audience.
+For beginners, we suggest building one lookalike audience and one interest based audience.

 17. Interest based audience